WGST 2020. Race, Class, and Gender. 3 Hours.

 WGST 4400.
 Women's and Gender Studies Seminar.
 3 Hours.

-Prerequisites: WGST 3000, 3100, and at least two WGST 3000/4000-level course electives.
+Prerequisites: WGST 3000, and at least nine hours of approved electives with a grade of "C" or better.
+Sopen to WGST minors only.
 A capstone project culminating in a senior research paper that critically analyzes women and/or gender issues from a feminist theoretical perspective.

 WGST 4500.
 Directed Study.
 3 Hours.

 Prerequisite: WGST 3000 and permission of the Director.
 An interdisciplinary study designed in consultation with one or more instructors and/or departments participating in Women's and Gender Studies.